Frequently Asked Questions About Divorce In Indiana

 Consult An Attorney

 Your circumstances will dictate the answers to these and other questions you have regarding the divorce process.
-Robert A. Plantz & Associates, LLC Attorneys and Counselors at Law, offers a free initial consultation (excluding landlord-tenant requests) to discuss your family law matters.
+Robert A. Plantz & Associates, LLC, offers a free initial consultation (excluding landlord-tenant requests) to discuss your family law matters.
 Contact us online or at our Merrillville office at 219-561-0263, which serves clients throughout northwest Indiana.